Iceberg Connector

 (2 rows)

-The option following FOR TIMESTAMP AS OF can accept any expression that returns a timestamp with time zone value.
-For example, TIMESTAMP ‘2023-10-17 13:29:46.822 America/Los_Angeles’ is a constant string for the expression.
+The option following FOR TIMESTAMP AS OF can accept any expression that returns a timestamp or timestamp with time zone value.
+For example, TIMESTAMP ‘2023-10-17 13:29:46.822 America/Los_Angeles’ and TIMESTAMP ‘2023-10-17 13:29:46.822’ are both valid timestamps.
+The first specifies the timestamp within the timezone America/Los_Angeles.
+The second will use the timestamp based on the user’s session timezone.
 In the following query, the expression CURRENT_TIMESTAMP returns the current timestamp with time zone value.

 SELECT * FROM ctas_nation FOR TIMESTAMP AS OF CURRENT_TIMESTAMP;